RosettaCommons/demos/tutorials/ligand_docking/ligand_docking_tutorial.md

 *Italicized text means that this material will NOT be conducted during the workshop*

-    fixed width text means you should type the command into your terminal
+    fixed width text means you should type the command into your terminal (after > sign)

 If you want to try making files that already exist (e.g., input files), write them to a different directory! (mkdir my_dir)